 3.1.3.2.
 Measurement readings for indoor tests Vehicles of categories M2 > 3,500 kg technically permissible maximum laden mass, M3, N2, N3

 For indoor testing, pass-by sound is simulated by measurement of power train sound on the dynamometer and energetical addition of the tyre/road sound (measured separately on an outdoor test track) according to Annex 8, paragraph 2 of this Regulation.

+The pass-by sound of a vehicle is determined by energetical addition of the power train sound in an indoor facility according to paragraph xxx and the separately determined tyre/road sound measured on an outdoor test track according to Annex 8, paragraph 2 of this Regulation.

 When the result of one test condition is used the final result Lurban is equal to the intermediate result.